erikdubois/Aureola/README.md

 # Aureola - Acros

-script to get the latest image for spotify and a logo for the distro
+Included a script to get the latest image for spotify and a logo for the distro.

+Not all distro's have the command aptitude.
+Delete the line if you do not have this.

 ![Screenshots](http://i.imgur.com/pyZEPdf.png)